 3. To increase engagement of parents in activities that support and promote literacy of their primary school aged children.

-Primary Literacy Advisers work under the support of the Ministry of Education and under the supervision of the assigned school principal .
+Primary Literacy Advisors work under the support of the Ministry of Education and under the supervision of the assigned school principal or their designee.
 They work Monday to Friday using creative, student-centered strategies to ignite a love of reading, writing and comprehension to develop a strong foundation for each child’s future academic achievement.

 • Experience in early childhood development, elementary education or youth development.
 This includes elementary education/literacy, life skills education, parent education/support, social work, library studies and/or creative arts.

-• Teaching/tutoring in areas of reading, writing and comprehension.
+• Experience teaching/tutoring in areas of reading, writing and comprehension.

 • Experience in classroom and behavioral management.